-In the late 1950’s, in the school holidays or at weekends my mother would send me on an errand that I absolutely loved doing.
+In the late 1950’s and early 1960's, in the school holidays or at weekends my mother would send me on an errand that I absolutely loved doing.
 My grandfather James Prescott worked in the Rylands Sidings signal box on the main London to Glasgow railway line at the rear of Beech Hill Royal Ordnance Factory (ROF).
 Mum would send me over with lunch she had prepared for him, or his evening meal if he was working late.

 It was only a 10 minute walk from our house in Wellfield Road via Fir Grove, Gidlow Lane and Dawson Avenue.
 After following the Beggars Walk footpath round the back of the factory I would go through the kissing gate, down a flight of steps and wait patiently at Whitley foot crossing until a window opened at the front of the box and a hand would appear indicating that it was safe to cross the line.
 Woe betide me if I ever crossed without permission.

 Little did he know that when he wasn’t on duty me and my friends train spotted at the crossing.
 When we were bored we would place pennies on the line to be flattened by train wheels or put our ears to the rail listening for approaching trains.
 We also played football or cricket in a field near Cub’s Hill which we knew as Daisy Pitch, from which we could keep an eye on the main line.